sh4d0wlesss/sh4d0wlesss.github.io/_posts/2024-01-01-Mobile-Hacking-Lab-Strings-Challenge-Writeup.md

 ```
 ![](/assets/images_mhl_strings/result1.png)

 Oh, we get Success message but where is the flag?
 I tried to understand what happened in the getflag function from libflag.so but its obfuscated.
 It contains tons of functions and they call tons of memcpy and mhl gives us a hint about frida memory dump.
-Because of that first of all i tried fridump tool to dump memory of application and grepped the flag format because i dont know how to dump app memory inside of my frida script.
+Because of that first of all i tried fridump tool to dump memory of application and grepted the flag format because i dont know how to dump app memory inside of my frida script.

 ![](/assets/images_mhl_strings/result2.png)